Uniform sampling in a structured branching population: The trait of sampled individuals at a fixed time : Many-to-One formulas

-The auxiliary process has been guessed through a discretization of the model using the expression of the auxiliary process in \cite{bansaye2013}.
-More precisely, we considered the discrete time auxiliary process with a probability of branching at each step depending on the division rate $B$.
-Then, we looked at the limit of the generator of this process as the discretization step goes to zero in order to obtain a formula for the continuous-time version of the auxiliary process.
-However, the proof of Theorem \ref{th:mto} does not rely on a discretization argument but on the uniqueness of the solution to the integro-differential equation \eqref{eq:mu}.
+The auxiliary process could be guessed through a discretization of the model using the expression of the auxiliary process in \cite[eq.
+1]{bansaye2013}.
+However, the proof of Theorem \ref{th:mto} is a direct continuous time approach relying on the uniqueness of the solution to the integro-differential equation \eqref{eq:mu}.
 The proof is decomposed in four parts: first, in Lemma \ref{prop:L'ensemble-des-mesures}, we prove that the integro-differential equation \eqref{eq:mu} admits a unique solution which corresponds to the semi-group of the auxiliary process defined in \eqref{eq:semigroup_auxi}.
 Afterwards, in Lemma \ref{lemma:autreauxi}, we prove that the infinitesimal generator of this auxiliary process verifies \eqref{eq:gene_auxi}.
 Then, we prove Theorem \ref{th:mto} for any function such that $F(x)=f_1(x_{t_1})\ldots f_k(x_{t_k})$, $x\in\mathbb {D}([0,t],\mathcal{X})$, by induction on $k\in\mathbb{N}$.
 Finally, we extend the set of functions for which \eqref{mtomesurable} is satisfied using a monotone class argument.

 Let $t\geq 0$.
 We define the following family of semi-groups for $f\in\mathcal{D}(\mathcal{A})$: